Thursday, October 8 - After hours Meet and Greet w/special guest

 Fall is a special time in the North Carolina Piedmont.
-As autumn colors begin to arrive, the rich history and architecture of Salisbury is showcased in Historic Salisbury Foundation's annual OctoberTour of Historic Homes.
+As autumn colors begin to arrive, the rich history and architecture of Salisbury and Rowan County is showcased in Historic Salisbury Foundation's annual OctoberTour of Historic Homes.

-Visit private, historic buildings and experience Salisbury's charm in a few of its ten districts listed on the National Register of Historic Places.
-Trolley rides, living history encampments, food and craft vendors, artists and musical entertainment make this one event you don't want to miss.
+Visit private, historic buildings and experience Salisbury and Rowan County's charm in a few of its ten districts listed on the National Register of Historic Places.
+Trolley rides, food and craft vendors, children's activities, artists and musical entertainment make this one event you don't want to miss.

 Mark your calendar for October 10 & 11, 2020 and plan your relaxing weekend getaway to historic Salisbury.
 For more details about OctoberTour, visit the Tour website www.OctoberTour.com.